Marketers are going to love this one!

 When the block is created, you will be able to choose the percentage of subscribers who will get each of the tested variants.

 When the distribution is set up, you have to choose the steps the subscribers will follow.
-It can be either a message, an action, a flow, a condition, another Randomizer or a Smart Delay.
+It can be either a message, an action, a flow, a condition, another Randomizer, a Smart Delay, SMS or Email.

 Please note: once subscribers reach Randomizer block with the "Random path every time" checkbox unticked, they are sorted into either A or B group.
 Since then, it won't be possible to change the group that certain subscriber belongs to.
 So each time they receive the same flow again, they will be sent the exact same variant as before.